chrisowensdev/flash-cards/README.md

 ## Challenges and Solutions

--   Deploying both the front-end and back-end for demo purposes
+-   Deploying both the front-end and back-end for demo purposes:
-    -   I used Netlify to deploy the front-end and Herkou to deploy the API
+    -   I used Netlify to deploy the front-end and Heroku to deploy the API
--   One of the goals of this project was to create at least one test for the project
+-   One of the goals of this project was to create at least one test for the project:
-    -   Testing is something that I started out having a hard time with but I really want to become more knowledgable with testing.
-I was able to get at least one component test working but was able to gain a lot of knowledge on the subject.
+    -   Testing is something that I started out having a hard time with, but I really want to become more knowledgable with testing.
+I was able to get at least one component test working and was able to gain a lot of knowledge on the subject.

 ## Screenshots